 Resetting the breakers for the furnace and/ or air conditioner can sometimes get an inoperative unit running again.
-However, because the cause of system failure can vary in this situation, we recommend scheduling a service call to inspect the system for potential problems even if the system is running again after resetting the breakers.
+However, because the initial cause of system failure may vary, consider scheduling a service call to inspect the system for potential problems even if the system is running again after resetting the breakers.

 For gas furnaces, make sure that the gas valve is turned on when starting up the furnace at the onset of cold weather.
 In freezing temperatures, check the intake and exhaust pipes for the furnace and knock off any ice that could be preventing normal operation.

 Does my HVAC system need regular maintenance?

 Regular maintenance can help ensure that your HVAC system will operate as intended when you need it most.
 We recommend scheduling maintenance services in Spring and Fall before extreme weather arrives, though air conditioning service may need to wait until it is warm enough outside for our technicians to accurately measure refrigerant levels.

-Maintenance and inspection services vary based on the type of HVAC system and additional equipment such as humidifiers, but typically include inspection of critical system components and cleaning of parts such as flame sensors that may get dirty over time.
-Our technicians do their best to come prepared with any supplies your system may need for a maintenance service, such as oil furnace nozzles and humidifier pads.
+Maintenance and inspection services vary based on the type of HVAC system as well as additional equipment such as humidifiers, but typically include inspection of critical system components and cleaning of parts such as flame sensors that may get dirty over time.
+Our technicians do their best to come prepared with any supplies your system may need for a maintenance service, such as capacitors and humidifier pads, but we typically do not bring furnace air filters unless requested due to the wide variety of sizes they come in.
 See our Maintenance Agreement flyer below for more information on our current maintenance plans and a list of common checks done during maintenance services.